 How Do Sealants Work?

 When the cavity-causing bacteria in the mouth find leftover food particles, they produce acids that can create holes in teeth.
 These holes are cavities.
-After a dental sealant has been applied, it keeps those tiny bits of food out of the tooth and stops bacteria and acid from settling on your teeth.
+After a Cavity Filling Treatment has been applied, it keeps those tiny bits of food out of the tooth and stops bacteria and acid from settling on your teeth.

 Who Can Benefit From Sealants?